-- Assesses the risks

-Greater Manchester

-may face, publishing

-a Community Risk

-Register

-- Plans for emergencies and encourages organisations to plan for business continuity management, through training and exercising
+- Assesses the risks Greater Manchester may face, publishing a Community Risk Register - Plans for emergencies and encourages organisations to plan for business continuity management, through training and exercising - Establishes arrangements to warn and inform the public in times of emergency and foreseeable consequences, together with the capabilities available to respond should a particular type of emergency occur.
+The risks can be grouped as:

-• Establishes

-arrangements to warn and inform the public in times of emergency

-The Greater Manchester

-Resilience Forum operates

-within a network of other

-partnerships across

-Greater Manchester.
-Some

-support its core functions

-around civil risks, such as

-the GM Contest Board,

-whilst other groups within

-Greater Manchester

-respond to issues that can

-cause stresses.
+The Greater Manchester Resilience Forum operates within a network of other partnerships across Greater Manchester.
+Some support its core functions around civil risks, such as the GM Contest Board, whilst other groups within Greater Manchester respond to issues that can cause stresses.